SolaceDev/solace-dev-codelabs/markdown/integrations/spring-framework/spring-framework.md

 In Solace JMS, the "java.naming.security.principal" often uses the format <username>@<message-vpn>.
 This allows specification of the event broker client username ("spring_user") and message-vpn ("Solace_Spring_VPN") created in the previous section.
 Both of these items are mandatory in order to connect to the event broker.

 The "java.naming.security.credentials" is optional and provides the event broker client password for use when authenticating with the event broker.
 In this example a password is not used and so this parameter is left commented in the configuration.
-For further details see the [Authentication section](#authentication).
+For further details see the Authentication Section in Advanced Topics

 ```xml
   <bean id="solaceJndiTemplate" class="org.springframework.jndi.JndiTemplate"